How to Thread a Bobbin: Step-by-Step Guide for Perfect Stitches

 5.2 Cleaning Procedures for Long-Term Machine Health

-2. Disassemble Gently: Remove the needle plate, bobbin, and bobbin case.
-Take out the retaining ring if your model has one.
+2. Remove the needle plate, bobbin, and bobbin case; take out the retaining ring if present.

-3. Remove Lint: Use a soft brush or a small vacuum attachment to clear lint from the hook race, feed dogs, and bobbin case.
-Avoid blowing into the machine, as this can push debris deeper.
+3. Use a soft brush or small vacuum attachment to clear lint from the hook race, feed dogs, and case—avoid blowing air inside.

-4. Reassemble Carefully: Replace all components in reverse order, ensuring everything clicks securely into place.
+4. Reassemble in reverse order until each part clicks into place.

 6. Machine-Specific Threading Guides